candrholdings/reactnative-crypto-demo/README.md

      )
      ```

-2. Add a method to Swift class
+2. Add a method implementation to the Swift class file
   1. Open `CryptoProvider.swift`
   2. Add the following code inside the class